-Today's UV index in Scranton, United States will be up to 7.9, indicating a high level of sun exposure for the average person.
+Today's UV index in Scranton, United States will be up to 9.2, indicating a very high level of sun exposure for the average person.
 Check our tips for today to make sure you're safe in the sun.

 Scranton, United States, experiences UV index levels that range from low in winter to moderate or high in summer months, especially around midday when the sun is strongest.
 UV exposure is highest in late spring and summer.